mysmarthub/linuxautofix/README.md

 >Console utility for auto configuration of Linux distributions after installation

+> Attention!
+> Be very careful with the commands you pass to the program.
+> The author of the program does not bear any responsibility for your actions, but
+> provides only an automated shell for executing commands on your system.

 Installation and launch:
 ---

 `pip install linuxautofix`

+`linuxautofix [optional parameters with paths to files or settings folders]`

+    To write to some files, you may need to run as administrator.
+    You can set like this:

+`sudo pip install linuxautofix`

+`sudo pip3 install linuxautofix`

+    Run like this:

+`sudo linuxautofix [optional parameters with paths to files or settings folders]`

+    Or so:

-`autofix [optional parameters with paths to files or settings folders]`
+`sudo python autofix.py [optional parameters with paths to files or settings folders]`

 ---
 [GitHub](https://github.com/mysmarthub/linuxautofix) / [PyPi](https://pypi.org/project/linuxautofix/)